-D. Special enrollment requirements
+E. Special enrollment requirements

-- New Employment:

-- o Enroll them within 60 days after the event.

-- You must pay any required costs of coverage.

-- Family Status Change:

-- If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any of these special enrollment events happens:
+If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any one of these special enrollment events happens:

 - Marriage.

 - Birth of a newborn.

 - Adoption or placement of a Child in your home.

+- Death

+- Divorce

+- Loss of other coverage

-- If any one of these events happens, You must enroll yourself and your Eligible Dependents promptly.
+If any one of these events happens, You must enroll your Eligible Dependents promptly.

-To do so:
+To do so, You must:

-- Enroll within 60 days after the event.
+• Enroll them within 60 days after the event.